bence-toth/adventure-book/README.md

 ### Content Guidelines

 - **Unique IDs**: Ensure each passage has a unique identifier
+- **Rich Paragraphs**: Use multiple paragraphs to create immersive, detailed narratives that draw readers into the story world
+- **Paragraph Structure**: Break longer text into logical paragraphs for better readability - consider pacing, scene changes, and dramatic pauses
 - **Clear Choices**: Write descriptive choice text that hints at consequences
 - **Narrative Flow**: Test your story paths to ensure they make logical sense
 - **Multiple Endings**: Consider creating various story conclusions for replayability